hudsonb22/cwc_upscaling/README.md

 ## Overview

 The model takes HLS multispectral tiles and terrain data as input and produces spatially explicit CWC predictions at 60m resolution as GeoTIFFs.
 Low-NDVI pixels (non-vegetated areas) are masked before inference.
+Current iteration is trained only on dry season Southern Sierra ROI.
+Generalize with caution!

 **Inputs:**
 - HLS spectral bands: Blue, Green, Red, NIR, SWIR1, SWIR2